The Value of Your Refund

 What is the difference between disbursement and refund?

-Disbursement is when Central State University sends your request for payment to the US Department of Education to receive payment on your account to pay your tuition, fees, room and board.
+Disbursement is when Central State University sends your request for payment to the U.S. Department of Education to receive payment on your account to pay your tuition, fees, room, and board.
 This process takes 14 days.

-Summer 2020 Federal Aid Disbursement Date to School Account
+Fall 2021 Federal Aid Disbursement Date to School Account

-*Disbursements will typically occur on the second Wednesday of each month, with additional dates added at the beginning of the Fall term.
+Disbursements will typically occur on the second Wednesday of each month, with additional dates added at the beginning of the fall term.

-* An additional Federal Aid Disbursement Dates to the Student Account may occur for Fall and/or Spring, as needed.
+An additional Federal Aid Disbursement Dates to the Student Account may occur for fall and/or spring, as needed.